svenssonjoel/lispBM/README.md

 7. Fix the issue with define, that requires a quoted symbol as first argument.

 ## Long term TODOs
-1. fix problem 1 in one of the many ways possible.
+1. fix problem 1 (below) in one of the many ways possible.

 ## Problems
 1. Stack overflows, due to nature of the evaluator.
 No deep recursion supported.